 How to get from Stromboli to Catania Airport

-There are 4 daily hydrofoils that travel from Stromboli to Milazzo.
+There are several daily hydrofoils that travel from Stromboli to Milazzo.
 The first one departs at 7:15 am, and the last one at 5:30 pm.
-Get tickets online at Liberty Lines.

-Giuntabus connects Milazzo harbor directly to the airport.
-Keep in mind it only operates between April and September.
+BY BUS – Giuntabus connects Milazzo harbor directly to the airport.
+It only operates between April and September.